 The Clinton Street area has been awarded funds through the New York State Downtown Revitalization Initiative (DRI) to fund catalytic to spur revitalization.
 The Clinton Street Local Planning Committee (LPC) is seeking proposals from the public for potential projects to be included in DRI’s Strategic Investment Plan.
 Projects included in the Strategic Investment Plan will be reviewed by New York State and may receive funding from a total allocation of $10,000,000.

-Open Call for Projects Form Available Now!
+Open Call for Projects Application Period Closed August 15th

 There are two (2) types of application forms listed below: An Open Call for Projects DRI Form and a Letter of Interest Form for the Small Project Fund.
-Choose the form that best suits your project.

 The Open Call for Projects form is for projects requesting $75,000 or more in total cost.
-Complete the form below if this sounds like your project!

 Eligible Project Types